haru3613/getting-started-solution-template/README.md

 This solution enables MQTT Client protocol through a service: _Mqtt_.

   1. By using this template, in `services` -> `Mqtt`, all credentials from SenseWay must be provided to establish a securised MQTT Client connection, with _user & password_.
+Please make sure **port** value is 8883.
 Refer to [this page](https://www.senseway.net/service/network-service/network-manual/lorawan-mqtt-connection-manual/) for more details.

   1. Topic address will be generated automatically, when you save your service config.
-Make sure you have entered an username.Good to know, subscribe to your Senseway devices fits this pattern : lora/<*username*>/<*id_of_device*>/rx for uplink information. lora/<*username*>/<*id_of_device*>/tx for downlink information.
+Make sure you have entered an username.
+Good to know, subscribe to your Senseway devices fits this pattern : lora/<*username*>/<*id_of_device*>/rx for uplink information. lora/<*username*>/<*id_of_device*>/tx for downlink information.
   It is possible to subscribe to all child node topics with : `#`, or all actual node topics with : `+`